 All candidates applying for initial or additional teacher certification are required to pass the appropriate Texas Examination of Educator Standards (TExES) test(s).
 Persons seeking additional content endorsement or delivery systems certificates must pass proficiency tests in the field of certification or endorsement.
 Those being certified in a modern foreign language, e.g., Spanish, French, German, etc., must also pass the Texas Oral Proficiency Test (TOPT).
-Students are now required to obtain a bar code from the Office of the Dean of the School of Education to register for TExES or TOPT examinations for initial certification or endorsement recommended through Howard Payne University.
+Students are required to obtain approval from the Office of the Dean of the School of Education to register for TExES or TOPT examinations for initial certification recommended through Howard Payne University.